OpenEvalProject/evals/manuscripts/elife-13141/v2/manuscript.md

 ## Abstract

-10.7554/eLife.13141.001 Corrective responses to limb disturbances are surprisingly complex, but the neural basis of these goal-directed responses is poorly understood.
+Corrective responses to limb disturbances are surprisingly complex, but the neural basis of these goal-directed responses is poorly understood.
 Here we show that somatosensory feedback is transmitted to many sensory and motor cortical regions within 25 ms of a mechanical disturbance applied to the monkey’s arm.
 When limb feedback was salient to an ongoing motor action (task engagement), neurons in parietal area 5 immediately (~25 ms) increased their response to limb disturbances, whereas neurons in other regions did not alter their response until 15 to 40 ms later.
 In contrast, initiation of a motor action elicited by a limb disturbance (target selection) altered neural responses in primary motor cortex ~65 ms after the limb disturbance, and then in dorsal premotor cortex, with no effect in parietal regions until 150 ms post-perturbation.
 Our findings highlight broad parietofrontal circuits that provide the neural substrate for goal-directed corrections, an essential aspect of highly skilled motor behaviors.
-DOI: http://dx.doi.org/10.7554/eLife.13141.001

 ## Introduction